elopio/docs/source/includes/_api.md

 `augur.rpc.transact` carries out the following sequence:

-1. `augur.rpc.transact` will first attempt to use `eth.call` on the transaction submitted in order to determine if there is enough GAS to perform the transaction and that the transaction is properly formed.
+1. `augur.rpc.transact` will first attempt to use `eth_call` on the transaction submitted in order to determine if there is enough GAS to perform the transaction and that the transaction is properly formed.
 If you have a malformed transaction, didn't provide enough GAS, or the transaction will fail then an error is passed to the `onFailed` handler and the `augur.rpc.transact` sequence terminates.

-2. After confirming that the Transaction is valid, `augur.rpc.transact` will send a `eth.sendTransaction` RPC request (or `eth.sendRawTransaction` for transactions which are already signed), which broadcasts the transaction to the Ethereum Network.
+2. After confirming that the Transaction is valid, `augur.rpc.transact` will send a `eth_sendTransaction` RPC request (or `eth_sendRawTransaction` for transactions which are already signed), which broadcasts the transaction to the Ethereum Network.
 If no transaction hash is received or there is an error, then the error will be passed to the `onFailed` handler and the `augur.rpc.transact` sequence will terminate.
 Otherwise, the `onSent` handler will be called and return an object containing the `txHash` and `callReturn`.

 3. After calling the `onSent` handler, Augur will add the transaction to the `transactions` object (which is indexed by transaction hash, e.g. `transactions[txHash]`) and assign the transaction a `status` of `"pending"`.
 Use `augur.rpc.getTransactions()` to access the `transactions` object.

-4. Augur then uses `eth.getTransactionByHash` to determine if the transaction has been mined or not, indicated by a `null` response.
+4. Augur then uses `eth_getTransactionByHash` to determine if the transaction has been mined or not, indicated by a `null` response.
 A `null` response indicates that the transaction has been (silently) removed from geth's transaction pool.
 This can happen if the transaction is a duplicate of another transaction that has not yet cleared the transaction pool (and therefore geth does not fire a duplicate transaction error), or if the transaction's nonce (but not its other fields) is a duplicate.
-If a `null` response is received from `eth.getTransactionByHash` then Augur will attempt to re-submit the transaction to `augur.rpc.transact` as long the amount of attempts hasn't exceeded `augur.constants.TX_RETRY_MAX`.
+If a `null` response is received from `eth_getTransactionByHash` then Augur will attempt to re-submit the transaction to `augur.rpc.transact` as long the amount of attempts hasn't exceeded `augur.constants.TX_RETRY_MAX`.
 If the attempts to submit the transaction exceed `augur.constants.TX_RETRY_MAX` then a `TRANSACTION_RETRY_MAX_EXCEEDED` error will be sent to the `onFailed` handler and the `augur.rpc.transact` sequence will terminate.

-5. Once the transaction has been successfully mined (`eth.getTransactionByHash` successfully returns the transaction object) the transaction is updated to include the `blockNumber` and `blockHash` and it's `status` is changed to `"sealed"`.
+5. Once the transaction has been successfully mined (`eth_getTransactionByHash` successfully returns the transaction object) the transaction is updated to include the `blockNumber` and `blockHash` and it's `status` is changed to `"sealed"`.

 6. When the amount of confirmations of our transaction exceeds `augur.constants.REQUIRED_CONFIRMATIONS` then the transaction is updated to a status of `"confirmed"`.
 A `callReturn` field is added to the transaction object, which is then passed to the `onSuccess` handler, completing the sequence.